Sijoma/openeo-sentinel-referencedata/README.md

 ## Geojsons

-To improve access I added geojsons.
+To improve access I added geojsons for Sentinel 2 data.
 This way one can inspect the data more quickly.

 ## Download